naglienso/naglienso.github.io/README.md

 As we approach the threats and attack models phase, we need to understand that the main attack vectors we will look for are **Client Side Vulnerabilities**, this should make sense by now as we are attacking the company subdomain which is being served as an alias to third party service, in other words:

-Achieveing RCE on the target would actually mean that we have remote code execution on the vendor's server Achieving SSRF on the target would actually mean that we have Server Side Request Forgery from the vendor's IP Achieveing XXE on the target would actually mean that we have XML External Entity attack on the vendor's server
+* Achieveing RCE on the target would actually mean that we have remote code execution on the vendor's server
+* Achieving SSRF on the target would actually mean that we have Server Side Request Forgery from the vendor's IP
+* Achieveing XXE on the target would actually mean that we have XML External Entity attack on the vendor's server

-Those attacks are severe and can affect the subdomain we are targeting, but as for the impact we are going for to the actual company we are targeting, it will still remain within the same attack models that we can achieve from Client Side Vulnerabilities on the specific subdomain.
+Those attacks are severe and can affect the subdomain which we are targeting which in other words is the 3rd party vendor, but as for the impact for our assessment we need to show the impcat for our client or target, and those will be achieveable by without focusing on the Server Side Vulnerabilties.

-I believe that Subdomain takeovers and Dangling dns records are wide known and understood with the community, there are bunch of great tutorials and explanations on these attacks and It's not the main discusstion area of the blog, yet it has to be mentioned and I'll share on the reconnaissance my methodology targeting and automatic the process of finding those.
+I believe that Subdomain takeovers and Dangling DNS records are wide known and understood with the community, there are bunch of great tutorials and explanations on these attacks and it's not the main spotlight of the blog, yet it has to be mentioned because it's common to stumble upon these.

 ![tko](/images/tko.png)

 ![dangling](/images/dangling.png)

+The referance which should always be kept aside for these issues is [Can I takeover the Subdomain?](https://github.com/EdOverflow/can-i-take-over-xyz), which holds information about wether or not we can takeover a subdomain given it's vendor name.

 Now, let's dive into the main part of the talk.

-Client side vulnerabilities such as Cross Site Scripting and Open Redirects are often considered the most common bugs to be found by bug bounty hunters, as such many defence measures are being integrated and considered by companies todays such as implementing CSP (Content-Security-Policy), Deploying a WAF (Web Application Firewall), strict regex controls and sanitizing user input on all fields at all costs (Almost an impossible task).
+Client side vulnerabilities such as Cross Site Scripting and Open Redirects are often considered the most common bugs to be found by bug bounty hunters, as such many defence measures are being integrated and considered by companies todays such as implementing CSP (Content-Security-Policy), Deploying a WAF (Web Application Firewall), strict regex controls and sanitizing user input on all fields at all costs (almost an impossible task).

-Those solutions are good, although there are many WAF and CSP Bypasses which are being discovered from time to time, it will mostly do good job with protecting your companies domain from the straight forward attacks.
+These solutions are good, although there are many WAF and CSP Bypasses which are being discovered from time to time, it will mostly do good job with protecting your companies domain from the straight forward attacks.

 **But**,
 When we integrate 3rd party service to our domain by pointing to it with a CNAME or A record, we are serving an alias of the vendors website, and the defense measures which we have taken throught the entire development process are no longer effective.